BBualdo/kanban-task-manager/README.md

 40. `DeleteTask` works fine.
 41. Fixed bug that was deleting task if user was changing task's status to the same as selected.
+42. I've implemented checking the subtask as completed or not.
+[Toggle Complition](#check-as-completed) That was another opportunity to help me understand working with data.
+It affects `completedAmount` counter.
+One thing: Editing complition status of the task forces it to go at the bottom of tasks list, but I think that is not an issue.
+At least for now.
+I'm proud of myself, because I finished logic for entire Application, at least the basic logic, because I'm gonna setup a database for this app and provide some Authentication.
+But for now I have to make it responsive.

 ### Built with